 One of the biggest advantages of Glendale is its location.
 Situated northwest of Phoenix’s downtown, Glendale is no longer considered a faceless suburb.
-While it is hard to tell whether Glendale should be treated as an independent city or a part of Phoenix Metro area, one thing remains clear.
-This place is now a home to professional sports teams, numerous antique shops, upscale restaurants, and much more.
+While it is hard to tell whether Glendale should be treated as an independent city or a part of the Phoenix Metro area, one thing remains clear.
+This place is now home to professional sports teams, numerous antique shops, upscale restaurants, and much more.
 The area is filled with antique charm, and it stands on its own among other neighborhoods of Phoenix.
-The good news is that average purchase price for properties in Glendale is among the most affordable in the city.
+The good news is that the average purchase price for properties in Glendale is among the most affordable in the city.

-If you’re fond of high-rises, luxurious apartments, historic buildings, and vibes of a big city, consider buying income properties in the most vibrant part of Phoenix.
-Local downtown is filled with fancy coffee shops, atmospheric restaurants, museums and entertainment facilities.
+If you’re fond of high-rises, luxurious apartments, historic buildings, and the vibes of a big city, consider buying income properties in the most vibrant part of Phoenix.
+Local downtown is filled with fancy coffee shops, atmospheric restaurants, museums, and entertainment facilities.
 Of course, prices for properties in Downtown are somewhat higher than in other parts of Phoenix, but you see what you pay for.
 Downtown Phoenix is a popular choice among students and young professionals, so a lack of potential renters will never be a problem.

 Rumor has it that Chandler’s real estate market is hotter than ever these days.
 The local real estate market has been booming over the past few years, and today it is considered one of the best neighborhoods of Phoenix to settle down in.
 Chandler is popular among growing families and young professionals.
 The city has got plenty of newly opened restaurants, bars, and coffee shops, which makes Chandler an exceptionally nice place to live (and to own income properties, obviously).